dtm-labs/en.dtm.pub/docs/blogs/classic-dtrans.md

 Suitable for operations that can be executed asynchronously and where subsequent operations do not need to be rolled back

 Refer to [rocketmq](https://github.com/apache/rocketmq) if you want to further study transaction messages.
-Our [DTM](https://github.com/yedf/dtm) also provides a simple implementation to facilitate learning transaction messages.
+Our [DTM](https://github.com/yedf/dtm) also provides a implementation.

 ### Best-effort Notification